Nike-Inc/hal/README.md

 You'll need to either build on a compatible linux host or inside a compatible docker container (or some other mechanism like nix).
 Note that current Stack LTS images are _not_ compatible.
-If you see an error message that contains "version `GLIBC_X.XX' not found" when running (hosted or locally), then your build environment is not compatible.
+If you see an error message that contains "version 'GLIBC_X.XX' not found" when running (hosted or locally), then your build environment is not compatible.

 Enable stack's docker integration and define an optional image within stack.yaml: